tendermint/spec/rfc/005-soft-chain-upgrades.md

 1. Starting from a trusted validator set (this could be from genesis)
-2. Grab the migrated block at the next height or more specifically the signatures, next validator hash and derived block hash
+2. Grab the migrated block at the next height or more specifically the signatures, next validator hash, app hash and derived block hash
-3. Calculate the original header hash that the signatures should be signing with the next validator hash and the derived block hash.
+3. Calculate the original header hash that the signatures should be signing with the next validator hash, app hash and the derived block hash.
 4. Check that the LastBlockID is equal to the hash of the trusted header (no need to check this is height is 1)
 5. Verify that 2/3 signed the original header hash by running `VerifyCommit`.
-If no error then we can trust at least that the original block ID is correct and thus based on collision probability of hashed also assume that we can trust the `NextValidatorHash` and the `AppHash`.
+If no error then we can trust at least that the original block ID is correct and thus, based on the collision probability of hashes, also assume that we can trust the `NextValidatorHash` and the `AppHash`.
 6. Apply block to current state to get the new state.
 7. Check that the state's `ValidatorHash` (at height + 1 now) matches the `NextValidatorsHash`.
 If so it means we can trust the new validator set.
 Check that the `AppHash` matches.
 This means that application state is also correct.
 If one of these doesn't match we drop the block and peer and continue looking for another.
-(Remmeber light clients only have `NextValidatorHash` and have no record of app state)
+(Remember light clients only have `NextValidatorHash` and have no record of app state)
 8. Go back to 1 and recur until we reach a point where the `DerivedBlockHash` is nil.
 This indicates the crossover from the migrated blocks to the original